Search suggestions:

 Middlesex University recognized early on that mental health needed to be an integral part of student support services.
 A significant turning point occurred during the pandemic when the increased need for mental health resources was exacerbated by the challenges enforced by social distancing.
 Students were struggling with isolation, anxiety, and academic pressures.
 To address these challenges, the university adapted quickly, using student feedback as a key component of their response.

-One of the most effective methods was the introduction of monthly push notifications through campusM.
+One of the most effective methods was the introduction of monthly push notifications through campusM library software.
 Each notification included a one-question poll designed to assess student well-being.
 Depending on their answers, students received personalized messages and guidance.
 The approach was highly successful, with approximately 1 in 10 students reaching out to mental health services following the poll.

 This strategy not only increased awareness but also built trust.
 Students began to understand that the university prioritized their mental health and was responsive to their needs.
 It reinforced the idea that mental health is not just an afterthought but a key element of student life.